srikanta2192/scoped-app/README.md

 This is a minimum structure of a scoped application.
 It doesn't need to use any of the JS tooling (preprocessors SASS, SCSS, transpilers, etc).

 ## example-spa-scoped-app
 This is a more complex structure that utilizes modern JS tooling (webpack, gulp, npm, etc).
-Use this structure if you know what you're doing.
+You may need to adapt the `package.json` and `.builderc` for tectonic/seismic components.

 ## Latest versions
 Both of the above examples use a parent pom to hide most of the complexity in a maven build.
 See [https://code.devsnc.com/dev/snc-parent-pom] for implementation details.